vishaldirectr/skills-copilot-codespaces-vscode/README.md

 ## 🚀 Quick Start - Web Application

 ### Demo Mode (No Setup Required)
-The web application runs in demo mode with mock data - no database or backend setup needed!
+The web application runs in demo mode with mock data - no database or backend setup needed !!!!!!!!!!

 1. **Run the Web App:**
    ```bash